Ada-Developers-Academy/core-unit-2/requests-and-responses/sending-requests-from-postman.md

 - View the response's body

 ##### !end-options
-##### !answer

-- Construct the request with the correct HTTP method
-- Construct the request with the correct request URL (path)
-- Construct the request with the correct headers
-- View the response's status code and message
-- View the the response's headers
-- View the response's body

-##### !end-answer
 ### !end-challenge
 <!-- prettier-ignore-end -->

 ## When to Use Postman

 There are other ways to make HTTP requests and see HTTP responses.
 However, Postman is great at showing us requests and responses easily.
-There are so many ocassions when this is beneficial:
+There are so many occasions when this is beneficial:

 - In the middle of Python coding, needing to manually test and confirm an API call
 - Satisfying your curiosity